browserengineering/book/book/invalidation.md

 Idempotence
 ===========

-At a high level, the reason edits are slow is because each edit requires recomputing layout---and on a large page like this one, that takes our browser many, many milliseconds.
-But recomputing the layout isn't really necessary: when you type a single character, adding a single letter to a single word on a single line of the page, almost everything else on the page stays in the exact same place.
-So recomputing layout spends many, many milliseconds recomputing exactly the same layout coordinates that we already have.
-Invalidation means not doing that.
+At a high level, edits are slow is because each edit recomputes layout---and on a large page like this one, that takes our browser many, many milliseconds.
+But is recomputing layout necessary?
+Adding a single letter to a single word on a single line of the page doesn't exactly change the page dramatically: almost everything stays in the exact same place.
+Recomputing layout on every edit wastes a lot of time recomputing the exact the same layout we already had.

-So, why do we need to recompute layout every time we type a new character?
-Well, to start with, our `render` method uses a brand new layout tree, every time we need to recompute layout:
+So why do we recompute layout?
+Basically, `render` creates a brand new layout tree, every time we need to recompute layout:

 ``` {.python file=lab15}